mrisher/smtp-sts/mta-sts.md

   messages be delivered only if they conform to the STS policy.
 If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
-* _mx_: MX patterns (comma-separated list of plain-text MX match patterns, required).
+* _mx_: MX patterns (list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
-For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
+For example, ["*.example.com", "*.example.net"] indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
 * _max-age_: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch